Our Team

 MANAGING DIRECTOR

 Belinda serves as a Director of the State-Owned Enterprise AsureQuality and previously held a directorship at Pamū/Landcorp.
-She is also a member of the Ministry for the Environment’s Independent Reference Group on Adaptation Framework.
-Belinda provides advice to the Reserve Bank.
+Belinda provides advice to a number of government agencies, including the Reserve Bank of New Zealand and the Climate Change Commission.

-In May 2022, Belinda was honored as Wellingtonian of the Year for Science and Technology, on recognition of her groundbreaking work in pricing climate risk.
+In May 2022, Belinda was honored as Wellingtonian of the Year for Science and Technology, in recognition of her groundbreaking work in pricing climate risk.

 -